Eva-Kaushik/Eva-Kaushik/README.md

 ### Research and Publications

-- **Cardiovascular Disease Prediction using Machine Learning Techniques** Published in AIP Proceedings
+- **Cardiovascular Disease Prediction using Machine Learning Techniques** in AIP Proceedings

-- **Translational Bioinformatics Ontology In Healthcare with Cloud Computing** Published in IEEE
+- **Translational Bioinformatics Ontology In Healthcare with Cloud Computing** in IEEE

-- **Galactic Simulation: Visual Perception of Anisotropic Dark Matter** Published in Springer
+- **Galactic Simulation: Visual Perception of Anisotropic Dark Matter** in Springer

-- **Postmortem Concentrations: Distributed Privacy-Preserving Blockchain Authentication Framework in Cloud Forensics** Published in Taylor & Francis CRC Press
+- **Postmortem Concentrations: Distributed Privacy-Preserving Blockchain Authentication Framework in Cloud Forensics** in Taylor & Francis CRC Press

-- **Genetically Induced Biomaterial Advances in Medical Sciences** Published in Springer
+- **Genetically Induced Biomaterial Advances in Medical Sciences** in Springer